hiperesfera/OpenCV/README.md

 # OpenCV

-SImple motion detecion using OpenCV library
+A Simple C program for motion detecion using the OpenCV library

+2008 project for the module "Computational Imaging", Faculty of Physics of University of Santiago de Compostela